-“He’s in the bathroom right now.
-I mean, he went in there a while ago, but he probably just fell in or something.”
+“He’s, he’s in the bathroom right now.
+I mean, he went in there a while ago, but he probably just fell in the toilet or something.”

 “Hun… honey, your Uncle Will didn’t come here today.
 It’s just been me and you.
 And Mango, but she’s a cat.”

 “What?”
-I ask, falling into my head for a moment.
-That’s impossible, I saw him walk up the road.
+I fall into my head for a moment.
+That’s impossible.
+I saw him walk up the road.
 He was reading a newspaper, he was… oh shit, he was half naked the whole time, wasn’t he?
 Ohhhh boy.

 Grandma looks at me like I just said the dumbest shit I possibly could have said.
-“Yes hun, obviously.
+“Yes, obviously.
 You were staying here the night she ate all those magnets off the fridge, you know she can float.
 She kept hiding your crutches on the roof, remember?”

-“Oh yeeeaaahh, because consuming magnets in this Universe makes you float for whatever reason.
-I wouldn’t have been able to get my crutches back otherwise.” *wink*
+“Oh yeah, because consuming magnets in this Universe makes you float.
+I’d not have gotten my crutches back otherwise.” *wink*

 “Yeah… did you forget that or something?”